 If you notice dark blemishes on mature leaves, often with target-like rings, your potatoes are probably suffering from one of the most common diseases, early blight.
 If left untreated, this fungus will result in collar rot, essentially strangling the plant at the soil line.
 Luckily, there is a treatment that will slow or even stop the fungus that causes potato blight, if applied early enough.
 A good copper-based fungicide applied every week or so should give your spuds time to develop.

 Copper-based fungicides are also good in retarding the spread of late blight, which shows up as dark spots on the underside of plant leaves.
 Copper fungicides are listed on the National Organic Program list but like any product used around food sources, should be applied as the directions dictate.
-If you live in an area where blight is a problem — or if you’ve had blight on your potatoes in previous years — its a good idea to apply a preventive strike of cooper fungicide ahead of any visible problems.
+If you live in an area where disease is a problem — or if you’ve had blight on your potatoes in previous years — it’s a good idea to apply a preventive strike of copper fungicide ahead of any visible problems.

-If you do live in an area with blight problems or have had them yourself, you might want to consider a potato that is blight resistant like Kennebec, or Norgold russet.
-Blight resistance is not a perfect thing — plants may still develop the disease but not be as badly affected.
+If you do live in an area with blight problems or have had them yourself, you might want to consider a potato that is resistant like Kennebec or Norgold russet.
+Disease resistance is not a perfect thing — plants may still develop the disease but not be as badly affected.
 As usual, the answer is already available in nature.
-And, of course, there is a concerted effort on to develop a GMO blight resistant potato.
+And, of course, there is a concerted effort on to develop a GMO potato.
 Like we said, you never know where the enemy is hiding.